developer-program/engineering-track/docs/security/juice-shop.md

 - Explore all the pages and functionalities of Juice Shop.
 - Find the hidden scoreboard.
 This will contain a list of vulnerabilities that you can catch for this exercise.

-Focus on these challenges first, as they are closely related to what we have learnt:
+**Focus on these challenges first**, as they are closely related to what we have learnt:

+*^ Tutorial available in scoreboard.*

 **Injection:**
 1. Login Bender ^